Are Alcoholism and OCD Related?

 OCD and Alcoholism Are Both Complex Diseases

-There are people who can manage their OCD with SSRI medications.
+Some people can manage their OCD with SSRI medications.
 Others benefit greatly from behavior modification or psychotherapy.
 However, all these treatments are designed and provided by a medical professional.

 Look Forward to a Healthier, Happier Future